NikLaz1/Project1/README.md

 # Synopsis
 The Novel Coronavirus (CODIV-19) outbreak is now spreading around the world, with more than 100,000 cases and >3,000 deaths.
 This live-updating dashboard provides a way for us to track the virus, which has now been classified as a pandemic.

+# Functionality
+The dasboard has a simple UI as this is our first MVP.
+We will incorporate a map in a later version.

 # Technicalities
 This dasboard is built using HTML, CSS, Javascript and Jquery in the front-end.
 We also used Bulma as an alternaitive to Bootsrap (https://bulma.io).
 We also used server side APIs and a third-party API to pull data.
 Data was pulled from two sources: RapidAPI (https://coronavirus-monitor.p.rapidapi.com/coronavirus/cases_by_country.php) and https://covid19.mathdro.id/api.